OneDrive for Business

-Microsoft Office 365 is increasingly integrating cloud capabilities with it’s core Office range (Outlook, Word, Powerpoint, & Excel), cloud applications such as OneDrive are included in many Office 365 subscriptions.
+Microsoft Office 365 is increasingly integrating cloud capabilities with its core Office range (Outlook, Word, Powerpoint, & Excel), cloud applications such as OneDrive are included in many Office 365 subscriptions.

 OneDrive is an external storage resource located in the Microsoft Data Centre in Australia, available as part of your Office 365 subscription package.
-OneDrive will simply appear as drive in your computer when you migrate to Office 365, much like any other external directory such as your C: drive, USB or portable hard drive.
-So when you go to save a file you have choice to save to your own hard drive or the OneDrive drive which is located in the Cloud.
+OneDrive will simply appear as a drive in your computer when you migrate to Office 365, much like any other external directory such as your C: drive, USB or portable hard drive.
+So when you go to save a file you have the choice to save to your own hard drive or the OneDrive drive which is located in the Cloud.

 Why use OneDrive?

 OneDrive is a great place to store & share files, as simple as if you would like to hold a duplicate external copy of your file for protection or you wish to access the file from a remote location from a different device.

 OneDrive, however, is much more, it allows syncing between your devices and sharing with external parties with permission.
 OneDrive for Business is particularly useful for small businesses who may share files on a continual basis and provides a similar advantage to a server in centralizing access and versions with permissions for access.
 Office 365 business subscriptions include a 1TB data allowance of storage per user, this is a very large amount of data stored in secure & external data centre operated by Microsoft,

 - Store – Offsite Storage for up to 1TB of files per user

 - Sync – OneDrive syncs files changes from any device or location back to the central version so you always get the most recent version